The front Brakes needed improvement

 I had always been able to pull the brake lever back to the bars

 on the Tiger.
 To ensure there was no air in the system I bled the

 brakes with the callipers hanging above the Master Cylinder but

 it made no difference.

 that it would displace more fluid for a given amount of lever

 Well my theory worked.
 The brakes were much sharper and a

 Lever Pivot, Handguard and Micro Switch all fit with ease.
 I

 fabricated a small bracket to mount the remote reservoir.

 N.B.
-The 1050 Tiger is supplied with a setup similar to my modification so the front brake is much better.
+The 1050 Tiger is supplied with a setup similar to my

+updated 955i so the front brake so the front brake is much better.

 Upgrading the Tiger 955's Brakes